MrAhmedanj/cssrepo/README.md

 To Fix Error
 Checkout a Branch and fix the error by opening buildspec.yml in your repo folder and remove the last line (# 18 "- pip install -e .")

-A log file should be generated and stored in the primary S3 Bucket.
+A log file should be generated and stored in the Eventlog S3 Bucket.